Skip to main content

 • showIn: Controls where the action appears

-• list: Show in list view
+• list: whether to show in list view

-• showButton: Show as a button
+• showButton: whether to show as a button on show view

-• showThreeDotsMenu: Show in three-dots menu
+• showThreeDotsMenu: when to show in the three-dots menu of show view

 Access Control